Reporting is submitted via FI's online Periodic Reporting system. Data must be in XML format.

-The technical specifications have been modified as of 26 September 2019.
-What has changed?
+The technical specifications were updated on 26 September 2019.

 There is now a verification step to check that the information about the tags MotpartOTC, InsättningKonto and Företagsgrupp is also included in related subtags.
 This step cannot be skipped.
 The information in the subtags will also be verified in revisions that are sent in after 26 September.